-The product is equipped with panel lights above the control knobs.
+The control panel lights above the control knobs are controlled by the Panel Light button.

 • Press Panel Light to turn the panel lights on or off.

 OVEN INDICATOR LIGHT

 The oven indicator light automatically turns on when the oven is heating.
 The oven burner cycles on and off to maintain the set temperature.
 When the set temperature is reached, the oven indicator light will temporarily turn off until the heating cycle is activated to maintain the set temperature.